RuimengWang/A-toy-Linear-Regression-with-R/README.md

 # A-toy-Linear-Regression-with-R for quantities finance starters
 There will be a large file that includes everything(Just like a Goulash, or Chinese-hotpot, called "Final.txt"), and many components of the big file.

+If you are just saving your time:
+1. the training.csv is a set of cancer-gene data.
+In this file, health is the health condition of the 290 different patients.
+And from PCDF12, DLG5 to ANKIB1 that is the "performance" of different genes.
+In this problem we are going to establish a LINEAR REGRESSION model between the health condition(y) and the genes(Some of them may not be used in our modeling)
+2. the main_program is the R program for this problem.
+In this file, that is the core program.
+You just need to copy and paste that one to your R studio and then it could work.
+All the others:
+That is the components of the main_program.
+There might get some differences because I want to make things to be easier.

+With this code, you could easily transformed that into quantitive finance or social computing.
+You could be imaginative about how to use that.

 In this project, I will use R programming to finish a toy linear regression analysis to an excel dataset.
 I decided to write this because two of my friends meet huge problems when they just start their career as quants in VC and they just know nothing about R. The R code that their boss give them are poorly organized and would be very hard to be used as references.

 This is an R-program.
 There is an integrated one as well many components.